 We drive through the endless open steppes with different colours of green.
-Even as we pay the mandatory entrance fee for the Charyn Canyon there is nothing to suggest the dramatic change of scenery that awaits us.
+Even as we pay the mandatory entrance fee for the Charyn Canyon National Park there is nothing to suggest the dramatic change of scenery that awaits us.

-Why visit the Charyn Canyon
+Why visit Charyn Canyon National Park

 There are several options to stay overnight in the Charyn Canyon.
 You can go camping, stay in a wooden cabin or even sleep in a yurt if you like.
 To fully experience this place I can strongly recommend you to do so, if only to see the beautiful sunset and the dark starry night.
 The daytrippres will be gone and most likely you will have the canyon to yourself.

 Yes, you can take the standard day tours from Almaty.
 They are a cheap and easy way to get a sneak peek.
-If this is all the time and money you have they are definetly worth it, but paying a bit more definetly pays off in the Charyn Canyon.
+If this is all the time and money you have, they are definetly worth it.
+But paying a bit more, definetly pays off in the Charyn Canyon.

 What to expect on a Charyn Canyon tour